-2. It puts all the responsibility of a believer’s persevering to God, whereas scripture contains numerous encouragements for us to persevere (Matthew 10:27 and 24:13), to be diligent, remain in Him, test ourselves, fight the good fight, hold fast, endure suffering, pursue peace, love, righteousness and holiness, discipline and purify ourselves, strive, labour and overcome.
-In other words God will not do for us what we should do ourselves (by the power of His Spirit in us).
+2. This view puts all the responsibility of a believer’s persevering to God, whereas scripture contains numerous encouragements for us to persevere (Matthew 10:27 and 24:13), to be diligent, remain in Him, test ourselves, fight the good fight, hold fast, endure suffering, pursue peace, love, righteousness and holiness, discipline and purify ourselves, strive, labour and overcome.
+In other words God will not do for us what we should do ourselves (through the power of His Spirit in us).

 4. It places an undue emphasis on a past event when so much of Scripture urges us to keep the faith, persevere and look forward to the hope before us.

 The terms salvation, justification, redemption, forgiveness, sanctification and entering God’s kingdom, though of course related, refer to different aspects of God’s salvation for us.
 Scripture consistently shows we are justified through faith and saved by grace but our inheritance in the kingdom of God is conditional on what we do.
 ‘Once saved, always saved’ is partially true in the sense that once we have been saved, we are saved, but scripture also tells us of salvation that is yet future:

 Besides this you know the time, that the hour has come for you to wake from sleep.
 For salvation is nearer to us now than when we first believed (Romans 13:11 ESV) and

 So Christ, having been offered once to bear the sins of many, will appear a second time, not to deal with sin but to save those who are eagerly waiting for him (Hebrews 9:28 ESV).